redpanda-data/connect/README.md

 Documentation for Benthos components, concepts and recommendations can be found in the [docs directory.][general-docs]

+For building your own stream processors, using Benthos components as a library, check out the [examples on godoc.][godoc-url]

 For some applied examples of Benthos such as streaming and deduplicating the Twitter firehose to Kafka [check out the cookbook section][cookbook-docs].